robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

 Protocol options
 ================
-It is possible to specify protocol options in a composite model.
+It is possible to add a sort of dMRI volume selection to a composite model using the "protocol options".
-These protocol options are meant to allow the composite model to select, using the protocol, only those volumes that it can use for optimization.
+These protocol options allow the composite model to select, using the protocol, only those volumes that it can use for optimization.
 For example, the Tensor model is defined to work with b-values up to 1500 s/mm^2, yet the user might be using a dataset that has more shells with some shells above that b-value threshold.
-To prevent the user from having to load a separate protocol and dMRI dataset for the Tensor model and another for the other models, we implemented in MDT the model protocol options.
+To prevent the user from having to load a separate dataset for the Tensor model and another dataset for the other models, we implemented in MDT model protocol options.
 This way, the end user can provide the whole protocol file and the models will pick from that what they need.

 To include this mechanism to your composite model, you have to add the bound function ``_get_suitable_volume_indices`` to your model definition.
 For example: